SimSUM: Simulated Benchmark with Structured and Unstructured Medical Records: Utility and discussion

-We extend the \textbf{neural-text} baseline by concatenating the \text{mean} text embeddings with the tabular variables at the input of each neural classifier.
-All categorical tabular variables were first transformed into a one-hot encoding, while the variable \textit{\#days} was preprocessed using standard scaling.
-We used the same architecture as the \textbf{neural-text} baseline (only changing the dimension of the input layer), and again trained separate classifiers for each symptom in combination with each evidence setting (\textit{all}, \textit{no-sympt} and \textit{realistic}).
+\textbf{Neural-text-tab} \quad We extend the \textbf{neural-text} baseline by concatenating the \textit{mean} text embeddings with the tabular variables at the input of each neural classifier.
+All categorical tabular variables were first transformed to a one-hot encoding, while the variable \textit{\pr{days at home}} was preprocessed using standard scaling.
+We used the same architecture as the \textbf{neural-text} baseline (only changing the dimension of the input layer), and again trained separate classifiers for each symptom combined with each evidence setting (\textit{all}, \textit{no-sympt} and \textit{realistic}).
+For more details, we refer to Appendix \ref{app:neural-text-tab}.\\

+\textbf{\pr{Training} setup} \quad We use a random $8{,}000$/$2{,}000$ split to obtain a train and test subset of SimSUM.
+We use cross-validation on the train set to tune any hyperparameters associated with each model, and report the average F1-score over the test set after training with 5 different seeds. \rebut{Seeding randomizes the initialization of the model weights, as well as batching.} For the binary symptoms, we use a $0.5$ decision threshold.
+For fever, which has three possible categories, the class with the highest predicted probability is chosen.